 Parents and all care givers are reminded that criticism, complaints, gossip, words spoken in anger or even jest, are absorbed by the children and affect their attitude towards the school and the faculty and staff.
 This includes unspoken feelings which children very easily pick up.
-Even when we think children do not hear or understand - they do!
+Even when we think children do not hear or understand - we can assure you that they do!

-Respect and obedience cannot be learned in school.
+Respect and obedience cannot be learned solely in school.
 They must be learned in the home.